pankajarm/multi-modal-cloud-search/README.md

-# Multi Modality Cloud Search
+# Multi Modality Cloud Search System
-A sample project showing all the steps to build end to end Multi Modailty Search
+A sample project showing all the steps to build end to end Multi Modailty Search Service and Frontend app.

 Modelling:
 Fine Tuned CLIP Textual and Image Models on Unsplash photo and descriptions